Biennial conference of IASPM-UK/Ireland

 A keynote address will be delivered by Harris M. Berger (Texas A&M University).
 Further plenary sessions to be announced.

-The conference will feature an opening reception hosted by Cambridge University Press and the journal Popular Music, with the Friday night entertainment to be announced at a later date.
+The conference will feature an opening reception hosted by Cambridge University Press and the journal Popular Music with your new buy human hair wigs from Niawigs.com , with the Friday night entertainment to be announced at a later date.

 The 2010 IASPM-UKI conference is being organised by: